Occasionally MFAT will also invite applications from NZDRP accredited NGOs to pre-position (make ready) essential relief supplies in the Pacific.

 NGOs applying for funding must be already accredited to the NZDRP.
 The current agencies accredited to the NZDRP are: ADRA, Caritas, CBM, Childfund, Christian World Service, Habitat for Humanity, Oxfam, Rotary, Salvation Army, Save the Children, SurfAid, TearFund, UNICEF and World Vision.

 In a humanitarian crisis, the Minister of Foreign Affairs can approve a new funding round and will call for NZDRP applications (by emailing accredited agencies).

 Application appraisal and criteria

 MFAT appraises applications against a set criteria looking at relevance, effectiveness, efficiency, impact, and sustainability.
-We use the Quality Rating Scale set out in the Activity Quality Policy [PDF, 297 KB].

 Applications must also: